DCMLab/pitchtypes/docs/index.rst

 -----------

-You can, for instance, compute the interval class between a B♭ and an F♯, which is an augmented fifth
+You can, for instance, compute the interval class between a B♭ and an F♯, which is an augmented fifth:

 .. doctest::